Counterfactual Mean Embeddings

-Given data sets $D_t$ for $t\in\{0,1\}$ generated according to \eqref{eq:synthetic-data}, we can treat the problem of inferring the treatment effect directly as a two-sample testing problem using the DATE estimator in \eqref{eq:emp-kte-po}.
-The null and alternative hypotheses are $H_0: \pp{P}_{Y_{1}^*}=\pp{P}_{Y_{0}^*}, H_1: \pp{P}_{Y_{1}^*}\neq\pp{P}_{Y_{0}^*}$.
-To this end, we employ the test of \citet{Gretton12:KTT} with the standard Gaussian kernel $k(\x,\y) = \exp(-\|\x-\y\|_2^2/2\sigma^2)$ whose bandwidth parameter $\sigma$ is chosen using the median heuristic \citep{Scholkopf01:LKS}.
-We replace the Gaussian kernel with the linear kernel $k(\x,\y) = \x^\top\y$ to estimate the ATE, resulting in the test which distinguishes only the means of two distributions.\footnote{More classical approaches for estimating the ATE are also applicable here, see, \eg, \citet{Imbens04:ATE}, but we do not expect the results to change substantially.} We compare the DATE and the ATE in terms of the power of a test, \ie, the frequency of rejecting the null hypothesis when the null hypothesis is false, evaluated over 1000 repetitions.
+For DTE and ATE, we perform the following tests using data $\{(\x_i,t_i,\y_i,e_i)\}_{i=1}^n$ augmented with propensity scores $e_i := e(\x_i) := \mathbb{E}[T \,|\,X=\x_i]$.
+For DTE, we use the unbiased KTE estimate in \eqref{eq:unbiased-KTE-DATE} as a test statistic, with the Gaussian kernel $\ell(\y, \y') = \exp(-\|\x-\y\|_2^2/2\sigma^2)$ whose bandwidth parameter $\sigma$ is chosen using the median heuristic \citep{garreau2017large}.
+For ATE, we also use \eqref{eq:unbiased-KTE-DATE} as a test statistic, but with the linear kernel $\ell(\y, \y') = \y^\top\y'$, resulting in a test that distinguishes only the means of two distributions.
+We use the bootstrap procedure described in Section \ref{sec:causal-two-sample} to construct the distribution of the test statistic under the null $H_0: \pp{P}_{Y_0^*} = \pp{P}_{Y_1^*}$, with $B=10,000$ bootstrap samples.
 The significance level $\alpha$ is set to $0.01$ in all experiments.
-The $p$-value is computed using the bootstrap null distribution of $\text{MMD}^2_u$ unbiased statistic over 10000 bootstrap samples.

-Table \ref{tab:dist-results} reports the results, which clearly demonstrate that the KTE can identify the higher-order discrepancy between outcome distributions better than the ATE.
-Both ATE and DATE perform equally well when there is no treatment effect (Scenario I) or when the outcome distributions differ only by the first-order statistic (Scenario II).
-On the other hand, the KTE performs significantly better than the ATE in detecting the higher-order treatment effect (Scenario III).